Saskatoon: Climate

 The city has four distinct seasons and is in plant hardiness zone 3b.
 Saskatoon has a dry climate and sees 352.3 mm of precipitation per year on average, with the summer being the wettest season.
-Saskatoon is sunnier than average in Canada as a result, averaging 2,268 hours of bright sunshine annually.
+Saskatoon is sunnier than average in Canada as a result, averaging 2,350.4 hours of bright sunshine annually.
 The extreme temperatures are typically accompanied by below average levels of humidity.
 Thunderstorms are common in the summer months and can be severe with torrential rain, hail, high winds, intense lightning and, on occasion, tornadoes.
-The frost-free growing season lasts from 21 May to 15 September, but due to Saskatoon's northerly location, damaging frosts have occurred as late as June 14 and again as early as August.
+The frost-free growing season lasts from May 21 to September 15, but due to Saskatoon's northerly location, damaging frosts have occurred as late as June 14 and again as early as August.
 The average daytime high temperature peaks at 25.8 C from July 31 to August 8.

 The "Blizzard of 2007" was described by many residents as the worst they had seen and paralyzed the city with its low visibility, extreme cold and large volume of snow.
 Winds rose to over 90 km/h and an estimated 25 cm of snow fell throughout the day.
 Many area residents took refuge overnight at area work places, shopping centres, hospitals and the university.

 The highest temperature ever recorded in Saskatoon was 41.5 C on 6 June 1988.
 The lowest temperature ever recorded was -50.0 C on 1 February 1893.